Gum Disease and Heart Disease

 - Swollen feet or ankles

-The European Federation of Periodontology (EFP) has developed guidelines for oral health professionals in the management of periodontal diseases in relation to systemic conditions.
-Its advice on heart disease and the role of the dentist is summarised here:
+The European Federation of Periodontology (EFP) has developed a campaign for oral health professionals on the relationship between periodontal diseases and heart disease.
+Its advice on heart disease and the role of the dentist is summarized here:

-- Modifiable lifestyle-associated risk factors for periodontitis (and heart cardiovascular disease) should be addressed in the dental surgery/office and within the context of comprehensive periodontal therapy
+- Modifiable lifestyle-associated risk factors for periodontitis which are shared with cardiovascular disease, should be addressed in the dental surgery/office and within the context of comprehensive periodontal therapy.

-- Smoking cessation programmes and advice can be offered to patients within the context of improving general health and reducing systemic inflammation
+- Smoking cessation program and advice can be offered to patients within the context of improving general health and reducing systemic inflammation.